Zuehlke/HackZurich-2022/README.md

 # HackZurich 2022 Challenge —  #9 Winter is coming — Are we ready?

 > 🚧 We will publish the details of this challenge on Friday, 16.
 September during the workshop presentation.

+**Workshops**
+- 20:00-20:35          Workshops Round 1  - Newton 1012, (1.
+OG)
+- 20:45-21:20          Workshops Round 2 - Newton 1012, (1.
+OG)

 <br>